Annatkachev/test_task_simplified/README.md

 Test task.

-The dataset provides you with lipid measurements in three different tissues, blood plasma (PL), brain tissue (prefrontal cortex, PFC) and liver (LIV).
+The dataset provides you with lipid measurements in three different tissues, blood plasma (PL), brain tissue (prefrontal cortex, PFC) and liver (LIV), for two experimental groups of mice: old and young.

 Your task consists of the following:
 1. Assess the statistical differences in lipid abundances between old and young mice for each of the tissue: PL, PFC, LIV.